For the full experience please download a modern browser. Click here to find a modern browser or discuss with your IT department.

 5.4 As the payment is a grant the amount paid by Te Pou to the Recipient is inclusive of GST.
 GST and income tax obligations are the responsibility of the Recipient.

-6 - Purpose for which grant is to be held and applied (in relation to disability workforce grants only)
+6 - Purpose for which Grant is to be held and applied in relation to Grants to Organisations

 6.1 The Recipient will hold the grant as trustee for Te Pou and apply the grant for the following purposes and on the following conditions:

-6.1.1 The grant is to be applied strictly for the learning activity participants (Participant/s)in accordance with the purposes set out in the Successful Application.
+6.1.1 The grant is to be applied strictly for the learning activity participants in accordance with the purpose set out in the Successful Application.

 6.1.2 The Recipient will consult and agree with Te Pou on any additional costs in respect of which the grant may be applied.
 The Recipient must obtain agreement from Te Pou in writing before applying any grant funds to any such costs.